Venture deep into the heart of a land of legends where age old traditions exist side by side with modernity

 Please pack an overnight bag for your journey to Tokyo on Day 12 as your main luggage will be transported by luggage van.
 Overnight bag also required for Days 14-15 Nikko & Aizu as your main luggage will remain at the hotel in Tokyo.

 Conveniently located within walking distance of Nara Park and Todaiji Temple.
-Facilities include four restaurants, lounge bar, fitness centre, a spa and a Japanese-style bath house.
-WiFi throughout.
-330 air-conditioned rooms with private facilities, flat screen TV, fridge and electric kettle.
+Four restaurants, lounge bar, fitness centre, a spa and a Japanese-style bath house, WiFi (free).
+330 air-conditioned rooms with fridge, kettle and flat screen TV.

 Ideally located with sea views, the hotel offers three restaurants serving seasonal produce a coffee shop and a pearl spa, sauna and a hot tub.
-WiFi in public areas.
-80 air-conditioned rooms with private facilities, TV, fridge, mini-bar and safe.
+WiFi (free) in public areas.
+80 air-conditioned rooms with fridge, mini-bar, safe and TV.

-Connected to JR Nagoya Station, facilities include a restaurant, a rooftop garden bar, golf course, 24-hour fitness centre and a sauna.
-WiFi throughout.
-350 air-conditioned spacious rooms with private facilities, a flat-screen TV, fridge, tea/coffee making facilities and safe.
+Connected to JR Nagoya Station, facilities include a restaurant, rooftop garden bar, golf course, 24-hour fitness centre, sauna and WiFi (free).
+350 air-conditioned spacious rooms fridge, safe, tea/coffee making facilities and flat-screen TV.

-Located near the Old Town and boasting seven restaurants using produce sourced locally, a lounge bar, souvenir shop and a variety of indoor and outdoor natural hot spring baths overlooking a Japanese garden.
-WiFi throughout.
-207 air-conditioned rooms with private facilities, TV, mini-bar and tea making facilities.
+Located near the Old Town and boasting seven restaurants using produce sourced locally, a lounge bar, souvenir shop and a variety of indoor and outdoor natural hot spring baths overlooking a Japanese garden, WiFi (free).
+207 air-conditioned rooms with mini-bar, tea making facilities and TV.

 Ideally located in the heart of Nagamachi Samurai District and close to Kenroku-en Garden.
-Facilities include two restaurants and a lounge bar.
-WiFi throughout.
-236 spacious air-conditioned rooms with private facilities, TV, mini-bar and tea making facilities.
+Facilities include two restaurants, lounge bar and WiFi (free).
+236 spacious air-conditioned rooms with mini-bar, tea making facilities and TV.

-A resort hotel with 882 rooms situated in the Tokyo Bay area on Odaiba Island overlooking Tokyo Bay, a 2 minute walk from Daiba metro station and 1km from the landmark Rainbow bridge also in close proximity Oedo-Onsen Monogatari, the Museum of Maritime Science, Palette Town, and the Digital Art Museum.
-Facilities include a fitness centre, spa, art gallery, convenience store and clinic.
-Teppanyaki Restaurant Hamayu and the grill restaurant, The Grill on 30th, offer spectacular skyline views from the 30th floor.
-There is also a sushi restaurant, a Japanese and Chinese restaurant in addition to several other cafes and bars on site.
-Free WiFi is available throughout the property.
-The spacious guestrooms feature elegant European-style decor and internet access throughout.
-All air-conditioned rooms feature fridge, TV and seating area.
+A resort hotel in the Tokyo Bay area on Odaiba Island overlooking Tokyo Bay, a 2 minute walk from Daiba metro station and 1km from the landmark Rainbow bridge also in close proximity Oedo-Onsen Monogatari, the Museum of Maritime Science, Palette Town, and the Digital Art Museum.
+Three restaurants, including a sushi restaurant, a Japanese/Chinese restaurant, cafes, bars, fitness centre, spa, art gallery, convenience store and WiFi (free).
+882 spacious air-conditioned rooms featuring elegant European-style decor with fridge, seating area and TV.

 Suitably located close to the UNESCO World Heritage site shrines and temples, this is one of the few Western-style hotels in Nikko offering 24-hour operated indoor and outdoor hot-spring baths and a relaxing outdoor terrace at the restaurant.
 French cuisine is served at the Garden Court restaurant.
-WiFi in public areas and complimentary coffee.
-30 air-conditioned rooms with private facilities, flat-screen TV, fridge, an electric kettle and safe.
+WiFi (free) in public areas and complimentary coffee.
+30 air-conditioned rooms with fridge, kettle, safe and flat-screen TV.

 A classic Japanese-style Ryokan and one of the few hot spring inns in Higashiyama Onsen with a private spring source.
 Relax in one of the open-air hot spring baths with beautiful landscapes of the nearby gorge and the sound of the clear stream flowing past.
 Seasonal Japanese dishes are served using a variety of fresh, seasonal ingredients and seafood along with various local ingredients.
-WiFi in public areas.
-62 rooms with private facilities, seating area with a low table, flat-screen TV and fridge.
+WiFi (free) in public areas.
+62 rooms with fridge, seating area with a low table and flat-screen TV.

 per person in a twin room